netlas-io/netlas-cookbook/README.md

-## Search author name in web page meta tags
+##  Search author name in meta tags

 \<meta\> tags are located inside the \<head\> tag of a web page and contain the most important keywords, description, miscellaneous service information and the author's name.